-Institutional Managements Lack of well guided policy document.
-Inconsistencies in application of development framework.
+Respondents Responses Government and its Urban Citizen Based Preferences Agencies Development Schemes Institutional Managements Lack of well guided policy document.
+Fluidity of government Abuse in enforcement of power of Eminent domain law Inconsistencies in application of development policy stand on the institutional lands. on institutional land without infrastructural provisions.
+The urban renewal strategy framework.
 Institutional management are left with burden of contradictory directives after each change in government.
 Inability to tackle current urban concern of citizens.
-Fluidity of government policy stand on the institutional lands.
-Low development appetite that lead to mostly frozen developments.
-Abuse in enforcement of power of Eminent domain law on institutional land without infrastructural provisions.
-The urban renewal strategy seems to call to question government sincerity in the application of the principle of eminent domain for public interest.
+Low development appetite that lead to mostly frozen developments. seems to call to question government sincerity in the application of the principle of eminent domain for public interest.
 Institutions Land End users Often found in a state of despondencies and lack of faith in government protective role.
 Averred public interest rarely considers its effect on end users.
-Required proactive government framework for consultation and Need for cooperative policy principle adherence by government and its agencies.
+Required proactive Need for cooperative policy principle adherence by government and its agencies.
 Lack of quality urban planning and development.
 Lack of desire for good governance as government value system.
 Citizen desire for good shelter often sacrifice on alter of said public interest.
 Right of urban dwellers to enjoy crucial infrastructural provision is abused at will.
-Land tenure management system is not community friendly action.
+Land tenure management system is not community

-T T Infill Lack of government Changing and Citizens actual desire should developers/ infrastructures within arbitrary act as driving force for and Investors & sites. application of form of development so as to indigenous Government going eminent domain guarantee shelter provision. communities round and law leads to Compensation by government confiscating prime stalling on land valuation are mostly land base on law of development of unrealistically low.
-As it is eminent domain. the institutional often based on stated land cost lands. rather than cost in use within No investor will the metropolis.
-Socio-cultural undertake ties of indigenous unguided risk communities are without clear not respected policy direction. - Government Often change of used Unapproved Brazen demolition of built Planning is observed during the development structures on tenure land Agencies course of schemes within without due process. development by land the infill land Urban renewal program within allotees.
-Need for an areas.
-Need for metropolis is not holistic and improved urban all stakeholders integrated properly into environment generally such as planners, masterplan. within the metropolis. developers, other built environment professionals to actively participate. participate.
+framework for friendly

+consultation and

+action.

+Infill Lack of government Changing and Citizens actual desire should

+developers/ infrastructures within arbitrary act as driving force for and

+Investors & sites. application of form of development so as to

+indigenous Government going eminent domain guarantee shelter provision.

+communities round and law leads to Compensation by government

+confiscating prime stalling on land valuation are mostly

+land base on law of development of unrealistically low.
+As it is

+eminent domain. the institutional often based on stated land cost

+lands. rather than cost in use within

+No investor will the metropolis.

+undertake Socio-cultural ties of

+unguided risk indigenous communities are

+without clear not respected

+policy direction.

+Government Often change of used Unapproved Brazen demolition of built

+Planning is observed during development structures on tenure land

+Agencies the course of schemes within without due process.

+development by land the infill land Urban renewal program within

+allotees.
+Need for an areas. metropolis is not holistic and

+improved urban Need for all integrated properly into

+environment stakeholders such masterplan.

+generally within the as planners,

+metropolis. developers, other

+built environment

+professionals to

+actively

+participate.